-Rain Gardens and Grassy Swales-Specially designed areas planted with native plants can provide natural places for rainwater to collect and soak into the ground.
+Rain Gardens and Grassy Swales-Specially designed areas planted rainwater to collect and soak into the ground.
 Rain from rooftop areas or paved areas can be diverted into these areas rather than into storm drains.

 Vegetated Filter Strips-Filter strips are areas of native grass or plants created along roadways or streams.
 They trap the pollutants stormwater picks up as it flows across driveways and streets.